wisp-forest/docs/docs/accessories/developer/itemstack_components.md

 ## Rendering

-Below are the various components to adjust certain rendering aspects of Accessories.
+This section covers the various components you can use to adjust certain rendering aspects of Accessories.

 ### Rendering Override